apache/pulsar/site/docs/latest/functions/overview.md

 If you were to implement the classic word count example using Pulsar Functions, it might look something like this:

 ![Pulsar Functions word count example](/img/pulsar-functions-word-count.png)

+Here, sentences are produced on the `sentences` topic.
+The Pulsar Function listens on that topic and whenever a message arrives it splits the sentence up into individual words and increments a [counter](#counters) for each word every time that word is encountered.
+The value of that counter is then available to all [instances](#parallelism) of the function.

 If you were writing the function in [Java](../api#java) using the [Pulsar Functions SDK for Java](../api#java-sdk), you could write the function like this...